temcom/hifi-buildscripts/Tumbleweed/readme.md

-These scripts are provide with no warranty as to proper working other than my having tested on a clean install of openSUSE Tumbleweed on a Virtual Machine.
+These scripts are provided with no warranty as to proper working other than my having tested on a clean install of openSUSE Tumbleweed on a Virtual Machine.
 Use at your own risk and study scripts to see what's being done and how before use.

 **If you wish to reference these scripts from your blog/wiki/whatever do not copy my scripts - link back to here and credit me as author of this content.**